What Is Oxycodone Withdrawal?

 Duration of Withdrawal

 The duration of withdrawal from oxycodone is different for each user.
-The timeline often depends on the amount, duration and frequency of oxycodone use.
+How long oxycodone withdrawal lasts is determined by a number of factors, including:

 Oxycodone Withdrawal Timeline